jgvaraujo/ml-deployment-gke/README.md

 - `--http_port=8081`: Port that will serve the ESP.
 This port must be different of the application defined port (8080).
 - `--backend=127.0.0.1:8080`: The ESP and the model application are in the same pod.
 So, it can listen to each other.
 This is the address of the model application.
 - `--service`: Here you'll have to put the name of your Cloud Endpoints service.
 It has a pattern: `<NAME>.endpoints.<PROJECT_ID>.cloud.goog`.
 I'll show later in this article how do you create this service.
-A choose `ml-model` as name and don't put `PROJECT_ID` because I'll replace this string in the CI/CD process.
+I choose `ml-model` as name and don't put `PROJECT_ID` because I'll replace this string in the CI/CD process (you can do the same with the service NAME).
 - `--rollout_strategy=managed`: This option will automatically uses the latest service configuration, without having to re-deploy or restart it.

 To understand what ESP is, I recommend you to read this Google Cloud Endpoints documentation article [[7]](#L7).